Austin Gallery

 • Lights the nightstand zone, not the room

-The built-in USB-C port is the practical touch: the lamp doubles as your overnight phone charger, which clears one more cable off the nightstand.
-The trade-off is that the dimming is stepped rather than stepless — three levels instead of infinite fine control — and it is a compact accent lamp that lights your immediate reading zone rather than the whole room.
-For a tidy, do-the-job bedside reading lamp, it is a smart, affordable pick.
+The built-in USB port is the practical touch: the lamp doubles as your overnight phone charger, which clears one more cable off the nightstand.
+And because Brightech is an established lighting brand rather than a rotating Amazon label, the Maxwell has stayed in production for years with the parts and build quality to match.
+It lights your immediate reading zone rather than the whole room, for a tidy, grown-up bedside reading lamp, it is the pick.

 Best Nightstand Lamp

-A nightstand lamp built for reading and winding down.
-Touch control with three dimming levels lets you go from bright enough to read to a soft glow for sleep, and the built-in USB-C port charges your phone.
-The tidy pick for a bedside table where you read before lights-out.
+A nightstand lamp from a real lamp company, built for reading and winding down.
+The Maxwell pairs a soft fabric shade, the kind that diffuses warm, glare-free light for evening pages, with a built-in USB port that charges your phone overnight.
+The tidy, grown-up pick for a bedside table where you read before lights-out.

 What we don't like